Safety of Offshore Oil and Gas Operations

 Operators and owners of offshore oil and gas installations shall submit the report referred to (a) above within 10 working days of the event.

 According to Article 24 of Law 4409/2016, the Competent Authority shall submit an annual report to the Commission containing the information specified in Annex IX, point 3.

 - HHRM has joined the European Union Offshore Oil and Gas Authorities Group, in order to ensure the exchange of knowledge, information and experience with other countries.

-- HHRM is currently working with DNV GL, an international expert, to organize the monitoring of the existing offshore operations in Greece.
+- HHRM has recently concluded its collaboration with DNV GL, an international expert, to organize the implementation of the Offshore Safety Directive in Greece.
 The tender was carried out by the European Bank for Reconstruction and Development (“EBRD”).
+The work was presented on 1st March 2018 at HHRM's offices.(click for presentation)

 - HHRM has initiated a collaboration with relevant authorities in order to prepare an External Emergency Response Plan covering all offshore oil and gas installations or connected infrastructure and potentially affected areas within its jurisdiction.